jupyter-server/jupyter_server_terminals/CONTRIBUTING.rst

 1. Uninstall all instances of the jupyter_server_terminals package.
 These include any installations you made using pip or conda
 2. Run ``python3 -m pip install -e .`` in the jupyter_server_terminals repository to install jupyter_server_terminals from there
-3. Run ``npm run build`` to make sure the Javascript and CSS are updated and compiled
-4. Launch with ``python3 -m jupyter_server --port 8989``, and check that the browser is pointing to ``localhost:8989`` (rather than the default 8888).
+3. Launch with ``python3 -m jupyter_server --port 8989``, and check that the browser is pointing to ``localhost:8989`` (rather than the default 8888).
 You don't necessarily have to launch with port 8989, as long as you use a port that is neither the default nor in use, then it should be fine.
-5. Verify the installation with the steps in the previous section.
+4. Verify the installation with the steps in the previous section.

 Running Tests
 =============